He Said, She Said

 The Dog Walked Down the Street: An Outspoken Guide for Writers Who Want to Publish

-Also, thanks again to this week's guest-writer Sal Glynn, author of The Dog Walked Down the Street: An Outspoken Guide for Writers Who Want to Publish, which won best writing /publishing book at last year's IPPY awards.
+Also, thanks again to Sal Glynn, author of The Dog Walked Down the Street: An Outspoken Guide for Writers Who Want to Publish, which won best writing /publishing book at last year's IPPY awards, for writing this week's podcast.
 Find out more about Sal at his blog, http://dogwalkeddownthestreet.blogspot.com.

 1. Lukeman, Noah.
 The First Five Pages.
 NY: Simon & Schuster, 2000.